 On this, and many other issues, Unite will be doing all it can to fight for our NHS.

 Sarah Carpenter is Unite the union’s national officer for health.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.